The Fourth Generation

 L'Esprit (Vespertilio Lahcen)

-Eighteen-year-old Lio Lahcen is of mixed Moroccan descent, dark-skinned and dark-eyed with wavy black hair.
+Eighteen-year-old Lio Lahcen is of mixed Moroccan descent, dark-skinned and dark-eyed with wavy black hair in a shortish undercut.
 She’s built tall, broad in the shoulder and hips, with long muscular limbs.
-Her features are distinctive, pleasant in a somewhat androgynous kind of way.
-Freckles and scars mark her skin.
+Her features are distinctive, pleasant in an androgynous kind of way.
+Freckles and numerous pale scars mark her skin.

 As L’Esprit she wears a classic trenchcoat, hat, and gloves, with a patterned scarf to hide her face.
-Ideally it’s an all-black ensemble with a colorful scarf and a wide-brimmed hat, but lately it’s just been made up of whatever’s closest.
+The quality of her costume has improved recently, though the design hasn’t fundamentally changed.

-(Technopathy and Camo/Stealth combine to passively manifest as Electronic Sensory Disruption: electronics trying to focus on Lio experience glitches and corruption.)
+Her technopathy passively manifests as Electronic Sensory Disruption: electronics trying to focus on Lio experience glitches and corruption.

 - Stand Up For Something.
 Roll Savior to force people to listen when she yells at them.